Graduate Diploma in Teaching and Learning (Primary)

 - IELTS (Academic) 7.0, with no individual score below 7.0; or

-- at least two years of successful study in a New Zealand secondary school, with at least ten NCEA Level 2 credits in Literacy (five reading and five writing) or equivalent.
+- at least two years of successful study in an Aotearoa New Zealand secondary school, with at least ten NCEA Level 2 credits in Literacy (five reading and five writing) or equivalent.

 How to apply